You’ll know if you accidentally run into a patch of stinging nettles.

 For the best eating, pick the top three or four set of leaves while the plants are just a few inches tall.
 To harvest stinging nettles without getting stung, wear long sleeves and rubber or leather gloves.
 Rinse them well in a colander, remove any debris, and wear kitchen gloves if you plan to chop them.

 For centuries, nettles have served traditional cultures as medicine to treat a variety of ills.
 Dried nettle leaves and roots make both delicious tea and a nourishing hair rinse.
+An infusion of stinging nettles is also known to help treat sunburns.

 Gardeners have long used fermentations of nettle leaves to fertilize and protect crops.